 If an unfavorable market movement is temporary – say, for instance, a ‘dead cat bounce’ occurs for an asset you’ve gone short on – you can lose future profits when the temporary unfavorable movement triggers your stop loss Setting a normal stop-loss is no guarantee that your stop-loss will be executed at that exact level.
 If the market moves suddenly past the point at which your stop loss has been set, it could be fulfilled at a worse price than your stop loss amount.
 Therefore, guaranteed stops are used – to prevent negative slippage

 Final words about Stop Loss and Trailing Stop

 A stop-loss order is a simple tool that can offer significant advantages when used effectively.
 Whether to prevent excessive losses or to lock in profits, nearly all trading styles can benefit from this tool.
 Think of a stop-loss as an insurance policy: You hope you never have to use it, but it's good to know you have the protection should you need it.

 Free trading tools and resources

 Before you start trading, you should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader.
+CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you become a better trader.

 Our demo account is a great place for you to learn more about leveraged trading, and you’ll be able to get an intimate understanding of how CFDs work – as well as what it’s like to trade with leverage – before risking real capital.
 For this reason, a demo account with us is a great tool for investors who are looking to make a transition to leveraged trading.